kubos/kubos/docs/services/hardware-services.rst

 It is highly recommended that you first read about GraphQL:

- - :doc:`GraphQL <graphql>`.
+ - :doc:`GraphQL <graphql>`

-Hardware Services function mostly as a passthrough to the API, managing control of the resource.
+Hardware services function mostly as a passthrough to the API, managing control of the resource.
 Each Hardware Service has only a single worker thread, so the hardware will not be damaged or report an incorrect state due to simultaneous conflicting transactions.

 Queries
 -------

 Queries are telemetry requests.
-Usually (if the hardware has the capability), when a Query is submitted, the Hardware Service retrieves the live data from the hardware component and completes the transaction, returning it in a JSON format.
+Usually (if the hardware has the capability), when a query is submitted, the hardware service retrieves the live data from the hardware component and completes the transaction, returning it in a JSON format.

 Mutations
 ---------